 Shōyuōkoku Kawagoe Toki no Kane Shop’s Business Hours and Access Information

-- Shōyuōkoku Kawagoe Toki no Kane Shop is open daily from 10 am to 5 pm except for Tuesdays.
+- Shōyuōkoku Kawagoe Toki no Kane Shop is open daily except Tuesdays from 10 am to 5 pm.

 - The soy sauce shop is a 15-minute walk from Honkawagoe Station and a 25-minute walk from Kawagoe Station.

 Exploring Taishō Roman Yume-dōri Street

 On the way to Kawagoe’s traditional township, you might walk past Taishō Roman Yume-dōri Street.
 So how about stopping by the street before heading into the area filled with houses in the Edo period style?
 Your visit to Kawagoe will be a tour back in time in reverse chronological order!